LeaseCloud/LeaseFlow-documentation/source/includes/_webhooks.md

 ```php
 <?php hash_hmac("sha256", "${TIMESTAMP}.${PAYLOAD}", WEBHOOK_SECRET);
 ```
+When becoming a partner we will ask for a url endpoint where we will make post requests to with updates.
 Webhooks are used to communicate events from leasecloud back to the partners site.
 They always contain the same datastructure.

+We will make a POST request to the endpoint with a JSON body

+The signature is generated with the timestamp found in the LeaseCloud-Signature header combined with a . and the payload.

 ## Order status updated
 <div class="move-right">